 Supplemental User Guide

-This complete and full inventory count is often the road block that most companies look at and see as a daunting task.
-Yes, it is a bit of work to accomplish, however as you’ll read below, this doesn’t have to be the weekend long, time consuming process that you might think it is.
-In fact, by following the suggestions in this guide, you’ll find that your route sales people will have very little extra work to do to implement inventory management, but will be able to see the positive results right away.
+This complete and full inventory count is often the roadblock that most companies see as a daunting task.
+Yes, it is a bit of work to accomplish, however as you'll read below, this doesn't have to be the weekend-long, time-consuming process that you might think it is.
+In fact, by following the suggestions in this guide, you'll find that your route salespeople will have very little extra work to do to implement inventory management but will be able to see the positive results right away.

 How can Inventory Management benefit your company?
 Do any of the following apply?

-- Allow route sales people to know if there’s still some quantities ‘back at the warehouse’ for sold out items while on the road
+- Allow route salespeople to know if there are still some quantities 'back at the warehouse' for sold-out items while on the road